Alphaalimamy/IntelligentMobile/README.md

 # IntelligentMobile
 ## Hello World Homework- Solution Code

-The Hello world homework app has one textview.
-The main of the assignment is to introduce beginners to debuging.
-When the app is debugged, it should be able to display Hello World in the Logcat console as shown below.
+The TwoActivities classwork app has a <b>SEND</b> button and an <b>EDIT TEXT </b>.
+The main of the assignment is to show students how to share content between two activities.
+In the main activity the user enters the message and clicks the SEND button.
+The information is then displayed in the Second Activity.
+In the Second Activity there is also a <b>REPLY</b> button and an <b>EDIT TEXT<b>.
 ## Pre-requisites

 To execute this app you should be familiar with creating and running apps in Android Studio.